alinalinamala-collab/specprograming/README.md

 This project is open to contributions!
 Feel free to:

-Report bugs
+- Report bugs

-Suggest new features
+- Suggest new features

-Improve the documentation
+- Improve the documentation

 To contribute, fork this repository, make your changes, and open a pull request.
 We’ll review it as soon as we can!

-### 📬 Contact

-Got any questions or suggestions?
-Reach out to us at [your-email@example.com ].

 ### 🎉 Acknowledgements

-Special thanks to the amazing contributors and the open-source community for their continuous support! 💖

 This work is a part of the Lab 1 project for the VHI Data Analysis course. 🎓